antonioleal/myslackbuilds/0/README.md

 ### Workflows

-If you are in Europe SlackBuilds.org commits occur during the morning of each Saturday.
+If you are in Europe SlackBuilds.org public updates occur each Saturday, usually in the morning.
 So your workflow would be something like the one described here.

-##### "During the week":
+##### I. "During the week":
 1. Check if new sources are available upstream for each of your packages.
     * Better still: subscribe to be notified when this occurs!